nickmccleery/nickmccleery.github.io/content/posts/06-anneal-autopsy.md

 ### Background

-I think it's hard to accurately identify where a concept truly originates, and it's easy to get so wrapped up in the narrative crafted around a start-up that you can forget what ground truth actually looks like—but I do think the idea behind Anneal is a relatively direct product of my experiences as an engineer prior to starting the company.
+I think it's hard to accurately identify where a concept truly originates, and it's easy to get so wrapped up in the narrative crafted around a start-up that you can forget what ground truth actually looks like, but I do think the idea behind Anneal is a relatively direct product of my experiences as an engineer prior to starting the company.

 For context, the first six years of my career were spent in Formula One.
 My experience there, though mostly rooted in data analysis, simulation, and performance optimisation, was pretty wide ranging.
-Beyond the thousands of hours spent wringing performance out of now ancient versions of MATLAB in ultimate search of marginally faster lap times, I've devised procedures for inspecting components, overseen the installation of imaging equipment, designed custom (physical) tools to support product assembly, and served time doing more traditional mechanical design work—covering everything from the most minor washer chamfer detail through to wholesale redesign of big chunks of critical systems.
+Beyond the thousands of hours spent wringing performance out of now ancient versions of MATLAB in ultimate search of marginally faster lap times, I've devised procedures for inspecting components, overseen the installation of imaging equipment, designed custom (physical) tools to support product assembly, and served time doing more traditional mechanical design work; covering everything from the most minor washer chamfer detail through to wholesale redesign of big chunks of critical systems.

 Across all of these roles, a common theme in my work was what I refer to as _process focus_.
-As an engineer with a deep-seated aversion to grunt work, distaste for unnecessary complexity, and a fondness for getting the computer to do the work for me, a chunk of my contribution tended to lie in trying to improve process and procedure—often leaning on the fact that I'd learned to write code fairly early on, so could actually build little tools to help.
+As an engineer with a deep-seated aversion to grunt work, distaste for unnecessary complexity, and a fondness for getting the computer to do the work for me, a chunk of my contribution tended to lie in trying to improve process and procedure, often leaning on the fact that I'd learned to write code fairly early on, and so could actually build little tools to help.

 ### Problem